← Back to home

 We followed a structured process of discovery, design, evaluation, and iteration.
 Research included usability studies, A/B tests, and competitive analysis.

+Our design principle was to reduce cognitive load by removing unnecessary steps and clarifying key decisions.
 We introduced clearer progress indicators, simplified forms, and improved mobile ergonomics to make checkout feel faster and more intuitive.

 Journey map and research flow for checkout redesign

-What Happened
+What happened

-Strategic impact: Set a new standard for customer experience at Best Buy and influenced future e-commerce initiatives.
+The work set a new standard for customer experience at Best Buy and influenced future e-commerce initiatives.